tboddyspargo/go-fetch-points/README.md

 }
 ```

-The application will save the transaction and return success.
+The application will save the transaction and return a success status code and a JSON representation of the resulting object.

-Invalid JSON or other issues with the request body will return an error status code.
+Invalid JSON or other issues with the request body will return an error status code and JSON.

 ## /payer-points (GET)